ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	b. use the AWS global network and its edge locations around the world.
 	c. integrate with AWS Shield for DDoS protection.
 	\- **cache behavior** is used to configure a variety of CloudFront functionality for a given URL path pattern for files on your website.
+	\- ==Putting WAF on AWS cloudfront don't stop a user from hitting ELB directly and getting access to restricted content.==
+	\- ==**AWS Cloudfront Geo restriction** applies to an entire distribution==.
+If you need to apply one restriction to part of your content and a different restriction (or no restriction) to another part of your content, you must either create separate CloudFront distributions or use a third-party geolocation service

 **Using CloudFront to serve content that is stored in S3, but not publicly accessible from S3 directly:**
 	\- Grant the CloudFront **origin access identity(OAI)** the applicable permissions on the bucket.